 *Communication contacts are appointed to answer questions or concerns from committee chairs and should make initial contact with chairs in January.

 - Must be a member of the PMI Board of Directors for the year of the charter

 - Guides the committee in accomplishing the mission and objectives detailed in the charter and in accordance with established Institute policies.
 Keeps the committee focused.

-- Ensures all committee members are aware of and adhere to the processes and timing established by the Board for placing items on the Board agenda for discussion and deliberation, i.e., follow the Board calendar; submit completed Board agenda topic form; ensure that committees have consensus approval of items before presentation to the Board; ensure that Board agenda items are discussed and a straw vote taken in Board informal session; and ensure that motions are adjusted, as needed, before deliberation and voting in formal session.
+- Ensures all committee members are aware of and adhere to the processes and timing established by the Board for placing items on the Board agenda for discussion and deliberation (i.e., follow the Board calendar); submit completed Board agenda topic forms; ensure that committees have consensus approval of items before presentation to the Board; ensure that Board agenda items are discussed and, as needed, a straw vote is taken in Board informal session; and ensure that motions are adjusted, as needed, before deliberation and voting in formal session.

-- Works toward building a sense of trust, productivity, and camaraderie within the committee.
+- Works toward building a sense of trust, productivity, and camaraderie within the committee and in the boardroom.

-- As outlined in the charter, develops a work plan in coordination with the Corporate Secretary that will allow the committee to effectively and efficiently discharge their responsibilities.
+- As outlined in the charter, develops a work plan in coordination with the Corporate Secretary that will allow the committee to discharge their responsibilities effectively and efficiently.

 - Develops meeting agendas, in coordination with the Corporate Secretary, using the standard agenda topic form.